Tony La Russa: Early life

-Professional career
+Professional playing career

 La Russa made his major league debut with the Kansas City A's on May 10, 1963, after having played 76 games with A's affiliates Binghamton Triplets and Daytona Beach Islanders in 1962.
 He spent the entire 1963 season in the majors, as was required by his signing as a "bonus baby".
 He had suffered an off-season shoulder injury while playing softball with friends, and this limited him to only 34 games in 1963, in which he hit .250.
 The injured shoulder bothered him through the remainder of his playing career.

 Over the next six seasons, La Russa spent most of his time in the minor leagues.
 He made it back up to the A's, which had since moved to Oakland, in 1968 and 1969.
 He spent the entire 1970 season with the A's, and then late in 1971 the A's traded him to the Atlanta Braves.
 His final big league playing stop was with the Chicago Cubs, where he appeared as a pinch runner in one game, on April 6, 1973, scoring the walk-off winning run.
 He also spent time in the organizations of the Pittsburgh Pirates, Chicago White Sox, and St. Louis Cardinals.

 In total, he played 132 major-league games, 40 in the starting lineup.
 He went 35-for-176, for a batting average of .199.
 His 23 walks pushed his on-base percentage to .292.
 He had 7 RBI and scored 15 runs.
 He made 63 appearances at second base, 18 at shortstop, and two at third base, fielding .960 in 249 total chances and participating in 34 double plays.